 Lebanon is located in Wilson County in Tennessee.
 The median income is $45,047 and the median home value is $171,100.
-The unemployment rate is 11.69% compared to 7.9% for the U.S. as a whole.
-Workers commute an average of 22.9 minutes each day.
-The population is 79.0% White, 13.4% Black, 0.3% American Indian, 1.8% Asian, and 5.5% identify as some other race or ethnicity.
-For more on the schools, healthcare, and getting around in Lebanon, see each of the tabs below.
-For those people interested in the walkability of a community, Lebanon has a Walk Score® of 20.
+The unemployment rate is 11.69% compared to the 6.1% unemployment rate for the United States (as of August 2014).
+Workers commute an average of 22.9 minutes to work each day.
+The population is 79% White, 13% Black, 2% Asian.
+0% of residents are of Hispanic or Latino origin.
+6% identify as another race or ethnicity, or two or more races.
+For more on schools, business, and healthcare in Lebanon, see each of the tabs to the leftabove.
+Walkability can be a key driver of the overall livability of a community.
+Lebanon has a Walk Score® of 20.

 Median Household Income$45,047

 Cedars of Lebanon State Park Known as Cedar City, it’s no surprise that Lebanon’s state park is full of glades of its most abundant tree.
 Cedars of Lebanon State Park spans about 900 acres of the more than 9,000-acre Cedars of Lebanon State Forest.
 The park is a great spot for family-friendly fun or a scenic getaway, and offers visitors a place to rest and relax with numerous campsites and cabins.
 Their deluxe cabins come complete with living spaces, full kitchens and bedrooms.

 Lebanon is home to the Wilson County Fair, one of the state’s most popular summer fairs.
 In fact, more than 500,000 attendees come to the fair each year, making it one of the top 50 fairs in North America in terms of spectators.
 Southeast Tourism Society has lauded the fair, and Livability ranked it on its Top 10 Summer Fairs list.